redtexts/texts/ruhle_1928_karl_marx_life_and_work.md

 double part was all that ever went through the press.

 From a business standpoint, the undertaking was stillborn.
-From the strandpoint [sic] of socialist evolution, it was a bold onrush into a new world, a world whose first need was self-knowledge!
+From the standpoint of socialist evolution, it was a bold onrush into a new world, a world whose first need was self-knowledge!

 ### The "Deutsch-Französische Jahrbücher"